-A medical clearance must be given by a doctor prior to registration as a DECD FDC educator is considered.
+A medical clearance must be given by a doctor before registration as a DECD FDC educator can be considered.
 Forms are available from coordinators.

 Experienced and qualified educators who care for children with additional needs may have more work opportunities through also working with the Respite Care program, a specialised disability service for families with children with disabilities that operates alongside DECD FDC.

-Speak to your coordinator if you would like more information.
+Speak to a coordinator if you would like more information.

 We encourage people from all cultures to consider a career in DECD FDC.
 Many parents express interest in having their children cared for by an educator from a culturally and linguistically diverse background.
 There are also families from various cultural backgrounds who prefer to have their children cared for by someone from the same background.

 All educators must be able to understand a range of policies and standards.
 If you require English language support for this, your FDC coordinator can assist you.

 Feel free to enquire with one of our Customer Service Officers at the FDC Business and Customer Support Centre.
 Contacting us does not commit you to seek registration as a home-based educator with our service.
 Registration with a DECD service is subject to fulfilling all requirements.

 Family Day Care Business and Customer Support Centre